Undistraction/cssapi/README.md

 #### Props

 There are too many props to list here, but most CSS you use in your day-to-day work should be covered.
+Take a look at the [default configuration](https://github.com/Undistraction/cssapi/blob/master/src/config/defaultConfig.js) to see all the properties that are supported.
 If you find a property that isn't, please create an issue or a PR adding it.

 #### Helpers

 As well as the standard CSS properties supported, the following helpers are also available.
-They are mostly self explanatory and will work with varying numbers of arguments if it makes sense.
+They are mostly self explanatory and will work with varying numbers of arguments if it makes sense, for example `paddingH` supports a single value (which will be rendered as `paddingRight` and `paddingLeft`) or two values, one of which will be rendered to each.

 - *baseline* This is discussed earlier, setting `font-size` and `line-height`
 - *paddingH*
 - *paddingV*
 - *marginH*
 - *marginV*